Stuycs-K/project03-final-10-calungsodr-hermanj/DEVLOG.md

 ### 2024-01-16 - code
 Spent 50 minutes at home and some of free to make sure our code is on the same page because somehow it wasn't in class.

+Spent class time trying to figure out why my code didn't run the same as Raechel's computer and found out that it's just me and my laptop

+Spent 40 minutes at home adding a science topic and adding into the readme